 The 5 Cs of Credit

-While every bank has their own lending "formula," almost all use some form of The 5 C's of Credit as a basic guideline to evaluate a potential borrower.
+While every lender has their own "formula," almost all use some form of The 5 C's of Credit as a basic guideline to evaluate a potential borrower.
 Business owners, or anyone applying for a loan, should understand these categories to improve their odds of having their loan applications approved.

 While your credit score and history are important factors in having a loan approved, lenders also consider a borrower's trustworthiness and credibility.
 In addition to providing high-quality references to your potential lender, it's important to be honest and upfront in your interactions with the bank.